gridai/grid-docs/docs/platform/1_billing/billing-rates.md

 Costs are **estimates** until Runs have completed or Sessions are paused, then Grid reports the final costs
 :::

-To use GPU machines, a temporary hold of $1 is placed on credit card, this falls off within 5-7 business days.
+A temporary hold of $1 will be placed on your credit card for  5-7 business days when using GPU machines.

 This page describes community edition pricing; refer to plans [here](https://www.grid.ai/pricing/)